thermalogic/SEES/guide/doc/softwares_debian.md

-# The Software for Programming C/C++ and  Python on Linux
+# The Software for Programming C/C++ and  Python on Debian

 ## 1 C/C++